thebaldgeek/thebaldgeek.github.io/L-Band.md

 Out of the box it is set to: `http://www.flightradar24.com/data/airplanes/{REG}`
 This is Ok for some people, but many would rather it open to ADSBExcahnge, good news, we can change it.
 Delete the fightradar24 link and replace it with: `https://globe.adsbexchange.com/?icao={AES}`
+Now when you click on that drawing (and first highlighting the aircraft of interest in the Jaero log list), you will open that aircraft last known position on the ADSBExchange map.
+If you are going to be using Node-RED, I will show you how to make those links in a function node so we can skip this step.

+### Decode some data already
+If you are just going to decode one channel at a time, then back at the Jaero settings page, you can simply check the audio input and make sure it lines up with the one in your SDR software and you can start clicking around and decoding data.